Most people today are dehydrated.

 I happen to have a go-to remedy that I love and which never fails me.
 In fact, it is sort of a two part remedy.
 Depending on how severe the illness is (vomiting or no vomiting), I might go straight to part two – the big guns – or ease into it with part one.

-Before I provide you with my go-to dehydration remedy, I would like to remind you to check my post on Dehydration Warning Signs and Herbs That Can Help so you can be more aware of the common symptoms of dehydration.
-You ready for my secret recipes?

-Edition 2 | I happen to have a go-to remedy that I love and which never fails me.
-In fact, it is sort of a two part remedy.
-Depending on how severe the illness is (vomiting or no vomiting), I might go straight to part two – the big guns – or ease into it with part one.

-Before I provide you with my go-to dehydration remedy, I would like to remind you to check my post on Dehydration Warning Signs and Herbs That Can Help so you can be more aware of the common symptoms of dehydration.
+Before I provide you with my go-to dehydration aids, I would like to remind you to check my post on Dehydration Warning Signs and Herbs That Can Help so you can be more aware of the common symptoms of dehydration.
 You ready for my secret recipes?